schwilklab/understory-ma/ms/understory-ma-ms.md

 Table 1.
 Data sources

 Table 2.
 Standardized mean differences (z-values) and lower and upper confidence intervals at $\alpha = 0.1$.
+`pvals-table`{.include}

 Figure 1.
+Geographic distribution of data sources.
+Each triangle represents a study site.

+Figure 2.
 Thinning treatments caused an increase in exotic species richness when compared with control treatments (p=0.000543).

-Figure 2.
+Figure 3.
 Burning treatments caused a decrease in shrub cover when compared with control treatments (p=0.034437).

-Figure 3.
+Figure 4.
 Burning treatments caused an increase in total species richness when compared with control treatments when modified East/West (p=0.002047).

-Figure 4.
+Figure 5.
 Thinning treatments caused a decrease in total cover when compared with control treatments when modified East/West (p=0.021671).

-Figure 5.
-Geographic distribution of data sources.
-Each triangle represents a study site.

 Table 3.
 Complete list of a papers